 Keywords: post-Gezi, Kurdish question, diaspora, exile, music theatre

-Clara Vlessing is a PhD candidate at Utrecht University, working within the ERC project ReAct.
-Her research looks at the cultural memory of late nineteenth and early twentieth century women revolutionaries in Europe.
+Clara Vlessing is a postdoctoral researcher at Radboud University, Nijmegen and a lecturer at Utrecht University.
+Her PhD “Remembering Revolutionary Women” looks at the cultural memory of late nineteenth and early twentieth century women revolutionaries in Europe.

 Keywords: gender, auto/biography, afterlives, repair, turn of the century